-“The scientific mind clearly and dictates that it has to neglect what is negligible that the philosophical mind tirelessly refuses”(Gaston Bachelard, 1989, p.223 )
+“The scientific mind dictates that it has to neglect what is negligible while the philosophical mind tirelessly refuses”(Gaston Bachelard, 1989, p.223 )

 Bachelard challenges totalizing theories based on general determinism.
 Science can overlook data.
 The colour of a projectile on its speed ballistic properties is not deterministic.
 Everything is not possible.
 What is possible is what is demonstrated.He criticizes astrology which combines substantialism and totalizing materialism.

 The excess of images, the fear of spending a million to buy a prism, all helps to prove to us the affectivity which charges the unconscious of our surroundings against Newtonian mathematics “(Gaston Bachelard, 1989, p.230 )

 He also evokes the easy/difficult parallel, which can be repossessed as much as it attracts vigorous minds.
 Somes people say that this is to hard to practice to practice physics, you have to be a millionaire to experiment.
 Other are hostile to maths or measurements.
 Bachelard believes that mathematics is the basis of physical explanation but beware of simple geometric shapes.
 The algebraic production goes through a discursive calculation.
 It is important to don’t focus on the result but on the think as abstract asceticism to dominate the experimental knowledge.
 Our imagination is a sublimation in the reign of our intuitions valid if we have a psychoanalysis of the principle.

 XII- Psychoanalysis of objective knowledge